Ulysses H. Swanson, he/him

 Transgender Ancestors

-Transgender Ancestors is a research and writing guide for genealogists hosted on Wikitree I started in 2022.
-It also serves as a list of life narratives accessible to the public.
+The wiki Transgender Ancestors is a research and writing guide for genealogists hosted on Wikitree I created in 2022.
+It also serves as a list of life narratives of historic trans people accessible to the public.

 Over the years, I've received many thanks for what I research and share.
 Many people have emailed me about my project Transgender Ancestors, and I find it meaningful that people get joy from the life stories of trans and gender nonconforming people of the past.
 Many people have shared their own stories with me, and I treasure that.

-I've also been officially recognized for my work; in August 2024, the Dane County Board of Supervisors awarded me a Certificate of Recognition for my work preserving the queer history of Wisconsin, especially the trans history of the state.
+I've also been officially recognized for my work; in August 2024, the Dane County Board of Supervisors co-awarded the Wisconsin LGBTQ History Project (see the last heading on this page) and myself a Certificate of Recognition.
+I was recognized for my work preserving the queer history of Wisconsin, especially the trans history of the state through Transgender Ancestors.

-I'm honored that I've been part of reviving and keeping trans histories around for the next generations.
+I'm honored that I've been part of reviving and preserving the trans histories of everyday people for future generations.

 A photo of a certificate awarded to the Wisconsin LGBTQ History Project and Ulysses Swanson from the Dane County Board of Supervisors, August 2024.